revel/revel/manual/i18n-messages.md

             warnings.fr
             ...

 <div class="alert alert-block"><strong>Important note:</strong> while it's technically possible to define the same <em>message key</em> in multiple files with the same language, this will result in unpredictable behaviour.
-When using multiple files per language, take care to keep your message keys unique so that keys in one file cannot be overwritten after the files are merged!</div>
+When using multiple files per language, take care to keep your message keys unique so that keys will not be overwritten after the files are merged!</div>

 ### Message keys and values